Cultivating plants, people and communities since 1973.

-Public education is our primary objective.
+Public education is the primary objective of our WSU Master Gardener Program.
 We host plant diagnostic clinics in both Grays Harbor and Pacific County communities throughout the growing season.
 In addition to maintaining several demonstration garden areas, we also teach sound gardening techniques at workshops and work with youth in 4-H and in the classroom.

 The Master Gardener Volunteer Program